So you’ve bought a bottle of corn syrup a few years ago, used it a few times, and the rest still sits in the pantry.

 Once you open the bottle, make sure it’s tightly sealed when not in use.
 With the bottle sealed tightly, you make sure that any food particles or contaminants won’t reach the syrup.

 In case you were wondering, there’s no need to refrigerate corn syrup after opening.
-It’s perfectly fine, like honey, without chilling it in the freezer.
+That’s unlike maple syrup, which requires refrigeration after opening.

 How Long Does Corn Syrup Last